mickeytheq/ZoopDocs/docs/carddatabaseexport/CardDatabaseExport.md

 ## Usage

-Select one folder containing your content.
-Typically this will be the root folder to include all of the project's content.
+In Strange Eons right click on one folder containing your content and select the **Zoop -> Export to card database** option.
+Typically you will do this in the root folder to include all of the project's content.

 You will first see the option dialog